Fadzai-A-M/alx-system_engineering-devops/0x02-shell_redirections/README.md

 Hidden directories should be counted
 Create a script that takes a list of words as input and prints only words that appear exactly once.
-Display lines containing the pattern “root” from the file /etc/passwd Display the number of lines that contain the pattern “bin” in the file /etc/passwd
+Display lines containing the pattern “root” from the file /etc/passwd Display the number of lines that contain the pattern “bin” in the file /etc/passwdDisplay lines containing the pattern “root” and 3 lines after them in the file /etc/passwd.